Optogenetic control of intracellular flows and cell migration: a comprehensive mathematical analysis with a minimal active gel model: Effect of polymerization

 The dependence of the steady state length on the optogenetic activation strength $\varepsilon$, shown in Fig.~\ref{fig:Active_Maxwell_polymerization_half_actived_spreading}(c), changes qualitatively as $\Delta v_p$ switches its sign.
 For edge depolymerization we see cell collapse for finite $\varepsilon$.
 For symmetrical polymerization we find that the length does not collapse anymore, no matter how large the additional asymmetrical contractile stress is.
 This means that even for large perturbations of the contractility the cell length remains stable.
 This holds true also if the additional asymmetric contractile stress is not interpreted as an optogenetic signal but rather as a two-compartment model for cell motility, where the activation region has an increased myosin concentration.

-Overall this suggests the conclusion that symmetrical polymerization at both edges is essential to assure cell stability and is able to do so even for large contraction driven asymmetries.
-Note that this also could settle the issue of cell collapse occurring frequently in similar models with asymmetric spatially-dependent myosin concentration fields \cite{Recho_2015_JMPS_Mechanics_motility_initiation_arrest}.
+Overall this suggests the conclusion that symmetrical polymerization at both edges could be employed to assure cell stability and is able to do so even for large contraction driven asymmetries.
+This represents an alternative stabilization mechanism to the previously proposed dominance of the effective elastic constraint \cite{Putelat_2018_PRE_stress_regulator_cell_motility}.
+Note that this also could settle the issue of cell collapse occurring frequently in similar models with asymmetric spatially-dependent myosin concentration fields, as an alternative to nonlinear elastic coupling \cite{recho_contraction-driven_2013, Putelat_2018_PRE_stress_regulator_cell_motility, Recho_2015_JMPS_Mechanics_motility_initiation_arrest}.

 Making a connection to section \ref{sec:Active_Maxwell_optgen}, the there-discussed case of $\Delta v_p=0$ is special and marks the transition from instability to stability for increased activation strengths.
 Based on Eq.~(\ref{eq:Polymerization_V_halfcell}) we see that the stable length is given by $L=1-\sigma_{act}-\varepsilon/2$, which verifies the previously found approximation $\hat{L}_\mathrm{ap}$, Eq.~(\ref{eq:Active_Maxwell_optgen_approx_equation_hat_L}), for the special case of $\Xi$ leading to a vanishing integral over the stress field without the boundary conditions $s$.